moondance-labs/tanssi-docs/learn/tanssi/proxy-accounts.md

 When creating a proxy account, you must choose a type of proxy that will define how the proxy can be used.
 The available options are:

 - **`Any`** - allows the proxy account to use any function supported by the proxy pallet.
-There is no filtering of calls.
+There is no filtering of calls
 - **`CancelProxy`** - allows the proxy account to reject and remove any announced proxy calls
 - **`Staking`** - allows the proxy account to perform staking-related transactions, such as block producer and `session()` functions
 - **`NonTransfer`** - this type of proxy account is allowed to submit any type of transaction with the exception of balance transfers